-Chilcott got her start in film and production with MTV Networks.
-She was a producer of the 2007 Academy Award winning documentary, AN INCONVENIENT TRUTH, and she also produced the amazing rock documentary IT MIGHT GET LOUD (2009), about legendary guitarists, The Edge, Jimmy Page and Jack White.
-Other notable Chilcott-produced films include A MOTHER'S PROMISE, the Barack Obama biographic film for the Democratic National Convention in 2008 and WAITING FOR SUPERMAN (2010) for which she was awarded a win by the PGA for Outstanding Producer of Theatrical Documentary.
+Lesley Chilcott is an award winning filmmaker, documentarian, and producer.
+She was a producer of the 2007 Academy Award winning documentary, AN INCONVENIENT TRUTH, and she also produced the cult rock documentary IT MIGHT GET LOUD (2009), about legendary guitarists, The Edge, Jimmy Page and Jack White.
+Other notable Chilcott-produced films include A MOTHER'S PROMISE, the Barack Obama biographic film for the 2008 Democratic National Convention and WAITING FOR SUPERMAN (2010) for which she was awarded a win by the PGA for Outstanding Producer of Theatrical Documentary.

-In 2015 Chilcott released the documentary CODEGIRL, which follows the annual Technovation Challenge, a competition where high school-aged girls from around the world design an app that solves a problem in their community.
-Chilcott filmed teams all over the world including Moldova, Mexico and Brazil, documenting how exposure to technology and computer science can transform young girl’s lives.
+In 2015 Chilcott released the documentary CODEGIRL, which follows an annual competition where high school-aged girls from around the world design an app that solves a problem in their community.
+Chilcott filmed teams all over the world from Moldova to Mexico, documenting how exposure to technology and computer science can transform young girl’s lives.